Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

 The central server needs to be robust throughout the training process and hence, a \textbf{secure aggregator} can be adopted.
 This pattern utilises state-of-the-art security approaches for multiparty computation such as homomorphic encryption to encrypt and decrypt the model before exchanges, or local differential privacy that add noise to the models before exchanges.
+For instance, \textit{SecAgg} \cite{Bonawitz2017} is a practical protocol by Google for secure aggregation in the federated learning settings.
 However, differential privacy approaches may reduce the \textit{model quality} due to the noise added to the models.
 The \textit{computation efficiency} drops and \textit{latency} occurs to perform encryption and decryption for every model update received.
-Another pattern that aims to solve the single-point-of-failure issue is the \textbf{decentralised aggregator} pattern.
-It removes the central server entirely but it is constrained by low~\textit{computation efficiency} and \textit{cost} of using alternatives to execute model aggregation.
-These alternatives include using peer-to-peer communication between neighboring client devices~\cite{roy2019braintorrent}, or blockchain and smart contract to manage the models~\cite{8905038,9233457}.
-This pattern increases the \textit{reliability} and \textit{accountability} in comparison with the centralised federated learning approach but it suffers more in terms of \textit{latency} and \textit{storage cost efficiency}, especially due to the peer-to-peer connection and the read/write performance of blockchain.